Shimano Nexus: Internal gear hubs

 Inter 3 - This hub has three speeds with 36% intervals and an overall gear range of 186%.
 It weighs 1220 grams stripped in its basic version (without built-in brake).
 Other versions include coaster, roller or disk brake.
 Starting from around 2011 Shimano offers a model with a rotary shifting mechanism similar to the one originally developed for the Inter 7 instead of the push rod/bell crank mechanism.

 Auto 3 - The hub is fitted with a 3 speed automatic gear system, which utilizes a front hub dynamo to power a CPU that automatically changes the three speed internally geared hub.
 A similar system was built for the nexus 4.

 Inter 4 - Nexus Inter 4 hubs had four speeds, but the same 186% range as the Inter 3.
 It only geared up, so a relatively large rear sprocket was necessary to give a reasonable development when combined with a normal front sprocket.
 It has been discontinued and spare parts have become hard to source.

 Inter 5 - Apparently in 2012 Shimano has started making Nexus Inter 5 hubs.
 A forum discussion contains a link to one of two parts lists at Shimano.
 Range reportedly 0.75 to 1.545 for a total range of 206%.
 A glance on the Web confirms: Pricing seems to be near Inter 3, availability in the US seems limited.
 The Shimano Products Line-Up Chart shows For Japan market.

 Inter 5E - A 5-speed hub targeted at the e-bike market, launched in 2019.
 Unrelated to the previous Inter 5 model.
 Available with a conventional twist-grip for mechanical shifting (SG-C7000-5X series), or with an automatic shifter (SG-C7050-5X series) integrated with the Shimano STEPS e-bike system released in 2021.
 Shimano claims improvements in shifting under torque and rotation durability over the C6000-series Nexus 8 hubs.
 The Inter 5E shares its hub shell with the Nexus 8, distinguishing itself from the earlier Inter 5.

 Inter 7 - The Inter 7 comes in two versions with either a steel or aluminium shell, weighing 1860 and 1460 grams respectively, the latter more expensive yet relatively reasonably priced.
-The gear mechanisms are operated with a Revo Twist Shifter or a simple non-ratcheting trigger shifter and are identical in the two versions, offering a range of 244% with non-even interval percentages of 17,14,17,16,17,16.
+The gear mechanisms are operated with a Revo Twist Shifter or a simple non-ratcheting trigger shifter and are identical in the two versions, offering a range of 244% with non-even interval percentages of 17, 14, 17, 16, 17 and 16.

-Inter 8 - The Inter 8 has interval percentages between the gears of 22,16,14,18,22,16,14, and a total range of 307%, comparable to a road bike derailleur gear systems, but as the other Nexus products, it is designed and intended for urban commuter use.
+Inter 8 - The Inter 8 has interval percentages between the gears of 22, 16, 14, 18, 22, 16, 14, and a total range of 307%, comparable to a road bike derailleur gear systems, but as the other Nexus products, it is designed and intended for urban commuter use.
 The hub comes in a variety of versions, weighing between 1550 and 2040 grams stripped.
 The newest high end models are internally very similar to the Alfine model.
 The Inter 8 is more tolerant of shifting under load than the Inter 7.